yashpalsinghchouhan18121998gmailc/1-todo-app-v-1/README.md

+This is a normal to-do app made using react which performs two action ADD And Delete operations

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.